-‘Transaction vs Economic Exposure’ is equivalent to comparing short term vs. long-term impact on cash flow changes due to forex fluctuations in the market.
-Transaction and economic exposure differ on various aspects.
+‘Transaction vs Economic Exposure’ is equivalent to comparing short-term vs. long-term impact on cash flow changes due to forex fluctuations in the market.
+Transaction and economic exposure differ in various aspects.
 Future receivables or payables in foreign currency drive transaction risk.
 On the other hand, future currency cash inflows /outflows drive economic exposure.

-As a part of international financial management, companies are often exposed to cash flow variability purely on the account of exchange rate fluctuations.
-While some cash flow risk is short term in nature, others are longer term risks.
+As a part of international financial management, companies are often exposed to cash flow variability purely on account of exchange rate fluctuations.
+While some cash flow risks are short-term, others are longer-term risks.
 Managing both transaction exposure and economic exposure is linked to cash flows management.

 Transaction vs. Economic Exposure

-The difference between Transaction and Economic Exposure is organized in following 6 major points.
-Let’s look at each of the point.
+The difference between Transaction and Economic Exposure is organized in the following 6 major points.
+Let’s look at each of the points.

 |Point of Difference||Transaction Exposure||Economic Exposure|